clarkstontechnology/marketing/tests/README.md

 1. **Test Independence**: Each test should be able to run independently
 2. **Descriptive Names**: Use clear, descriptive test names
-3. **Page Object Model**: Consider using POM for complex sites
-4. **Data Cleanup**: Clean up test data after tests
+3. **Functional Focus**: Test behavior, not appearance
+4. **Cross-Browser**: Ensure tests work across all supported browsers
+5. **Mobile-Friendly**: Handle mobile layout considerations
-5. **Explicit Waits**: Use Playwright's built-in waiting mechanisms
+6. **Explicit Waits**: Use Playwright's built-in waiting mechanisms
+7. **Error Testing**: Include negative test cases

 ## Troubleshooting

 ### Port Already in Use
 If you get a "port already in use" error, the dev server is likely already running.
 The tests will reuse the existing server.

-### Visual Regression Failures
-If visual tests fail due to minor differences:
-1. Review the diff in the HTML report
-2. If changes are intentional, update snapshots
-3. Consider using `threshold` option for minor pixel differences
+### Mobile Navigation Issues
+Mobile tests use direct navigation for some interactions to avoid layout-specific click interception issues.

 ### Timeout Issues
 Increase timeouts in `playwright.config.ts` if needed: